ideas-lab-nus/deep-occupancy-detection/README.md

 # Occupancy prediction using deep learning approaches across multiple space types: A minimum sensing strategy
 This repository contains the source code for the feature selection algorithm and deep learning models (DNN, GRU, bi-GRU, LSTM, bi-LSTM) implemented for occupancy prediction across multiple space types based on a minimum sensing approach.

-If you are interested in using this code, please cite our following paper:
+If you are interested in using this code in your research, please cite our following paper:

 Tekler, Zeynep Duygu, and Adrian Chong.
 "Occupancy prediction using deep learning approaches across multiple space types: A minimum sensing strategy."
-Building and Environment 226 (2022): 109689.
+Building and Environment 226 (2022): 109689. https://doi.org/10.1016/j.buildenv.2022.109689